nmskhan/FunConPy/README.md

 - If defaults are used, then the aal_MNI_V4 label file is used to extract the average timeseries for each of the 116 regions of th8e [Automated Anatomical Labelling Atlas](http://www.gin.cnrs.fr/en/tools/aal-aal2/).
 If you want to provide your own label file, the –corrlabel option can be used.
 The input to this step would be a 3D image of ROIs the same size as your normalized data.
 Each individual ROI needs to have a unique intensity value for the timecourse extraction.

 - This step produces 4 files:
-  - “subject.graphml” : graphml format with regions timecourse, zr_vals, r_vals
+  - “subject.graphml” : graphml format with regions timecourse, zr_vals, r_vals.
-  - “corrlabel_ts.txt”: extracted time series for each region
+  - “corrlabel_ts.txt”: extracted time series for each region.
-  - “r_matrix.nii.gz”: the correlation coefficients
+  - “r_matrix.nii.gz”: the correlation coefficients.
-  - “zr_matrix.nii.gz”: normalized correlation coefficients
+  - “zr_matrix.nii.gz”: normalized correlation coefficients.
   - “mask_matrix.nii.gz”: an inclusion mask for everything below the intersect of the regions.

 **Step 10**
-Functional connectivity density mapping
+Functional connectivity density mapping.

 Takes functional data from last step and calculates how connected they are to the voxels around them.
 Adapted from Dardo Tomasi, PNAS(2010), vol. 107, no. 21.
-9885–9890
+9885–9890.

 # Usage